 Peeling Back the Layers

-The commercial landscape in Kenya and Tanzania was largely devoid of dense signals like the 7/11 sign…at least to this foreigner’s eyes.
-Instead much of the signage conveyed a voluminous amount of explicit information.
+The commercial landscape in Kenya and Tanzania was largely devoid of densely suggestive signals like the 7/11 sign…at least to this foreigner’s eyes.
+Instead much of the signage conveyed volumes of explicit information.
 Below is a picture from Khan’s Barbecue where we ate one of our better meals in the city of Arusha:

 As you can see, both the seating area and the storefront were covered with messaging, both pictorial and textual.
 It turned out that Khan was a restaurateur by night and a supplier of auto parts by day.
-This physical establishment also accommodated a mosque (you might notice the prohibition on alcohol in the image above), and the back area appeared to house Khan’s family residence as well.
+This same physical establishment also accommodated a mosque (notice the prohibition on alcohol in the image above), and what appeared to be Khan’s family residence as well.

 For myself and my fellow travelers this amalgam of food, mechanical equipment, and religious worship was both novel and perplexing.
 However, after a bit of reflection it doesn’t seem quite so outlandish.
 To put it in context, you have to take into account our own confused conceptual entities here in the west…